ysbaddaden/sql/README.md

 - Feel like writing SQL in plain Crystal.

+- Be the foundation for an ORM, Repo or plain SQL queries.

 Non Goals:

-- Executing queries.
+- Execute queries.
-- Becoming an ORM.
+- Become an ORM.

-## Status

-The SQL shard is in preliminary alpha.
-The basis shouldn't change much anymore, but a lot still has to be evaluated in real life situations.

-Supported database server flavors:

-- MySQL / MariaDB
-- PostgreSQL
-- SQLite3

 ## Queries